 Be Careful About High MERV Ratings

-While a higher MERV number may ensure better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may ensure better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your furnace and AC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Think about it this way, the most efficient ‘filter’ would probably be a piece of plywood that stops ALL contaminants and all the air from entering your Clearwater home.
+Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that stops ALL contaminants and all the air from entering your Clearwater home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Midway Services technician to verify your system has the capability of moving the suitable amount of air through higher efficiency filters.
+A higher MERV filter should be used on the advice of your Midway Services technician to verify your system has the capability of moving the proper volume of air through higher efficiency filters.
 You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.